Nappa Merrie: Dig Tree

 Approximately 30,000-35,000 people enter Nappa Merrie every year to visit the heritage-listed Burke and Wills Dig Tree, situated on a small reserve held in the name of the Royal Historical Society of Queensland.
 The tree was made famous for its part in the Burke and Wills expedition and is situated near Bullah Bullah waterhole, part of Cooper Creek about 6 km from the station homestead.

+Climate

+Nappa Merrie has a subtropical desert climate (Köppen: BWh).
+The settlement experiences very hot, slightly wetter summers and mild, very dry winters.